dozymoe/PyBuildToolExamples/Readme.md

 This is example implementation of [PyBuildTool][1]

-The file users need to focus on is just the SConsfile.yml and Sconsfile.production.yml
+The files users need to focus on is just the SConsfile.yml and Sconsfile.production.yml

-If you want to build your own tools/extensions, take a look at the python modules inside site_scons/site_tools.
+If you want to build your own tools/extensions, take a look at the python modules inside PyBuildTool/tools.

 Instruction